osaf96/interview-prep/processes-techniques/Static-analysis.md

 Note: stay practical about this!

 -   The technical debt reported by tools like this is just an indication.
 Set your own priorities and see where the cost of paying off the debt is worth the benefits.
--   Not all duplication is bad duplication.
-See also [Duplication](../architecture-design/Duplication.md).

 ## Third-party dependencies